 Salt Lake Mime Troupe 1974

-I have been a professional performer and maker since the early 1970s.
-Born in Southern, California (1951), I began performing in plays and musicals by the age of 10.
-After pursuing an acting career, I decided to attend the University of Utah, modern dance department to develop physical work.
-With colleagues, I founded the Salt Lake City Mime Troupe.
-We toured in the United States and eventually Europe.
+Professional performer and maker since the early 1970s.
+Born in Southern, California (1951), began performing in plays and musicals by the age of 10.
+After pursuing an acting career, attended the University of Utah, modern dance department to develop physical work.
+With colleagues, founded the Salt Lake City Mime Troupe.
+Toured in the United States and eventually Europe.
 (1973-76).

-In 1976, I left the United States to live in Amsterdam, Netherlands, touring throughout Europe as a maker and performer in my solo productions, in duet with Carlos Traffic and with improvisation musicians Ernst Reijseger (cello), Tristan Honsinger (cello), Sean Bergen (sax), Michael Moore (sax) among others.
-I changed my name to Katie Duck while touring my first solo in Europe “The Duck Play” in 1976.
-I have used this as my artistic identity ever since
+In 1976, left the United States to live in Amsterdam, Netherlands, touring throughout Europe as a maker and performer in solo productions, in duet with Carlos Traffic and with improvisation musicians Ernst Reijseger (cello), Tristan Honsinger (cello), Sean Bergen (sax), Michael Moore (sax) among others.
+Changed her name to Katie Duck while touring her first solo in Europe “The Duck Play” in 1976.
+Has used the name Katie Duck as an artistic identity ever since

 Florence, Italy

-In 1979, I moved to Italy where I studied and performed for different directors and performance artists.
-I formed the company GROUPO in 1980, creating one-hour productions based on storylines and soundtracks.
-We toured throughout Europe and the United Kingdom with the productions Rutles, The Orange Man, Brown eye Green eye, Wild Card, and Mind the gap.
-For my GROUPO productions, I created sound scores that played on reel-to-reel tapes alongside the performance.
-The performances were designed to work alongside my soundtracks with a hidden cue system.
+In 1979, moved to Italy where she studied and performed for different directors and performance artists.
+Formed the company GROUPO in 1980, creating one-hour productions based on storylines and soundtracks.
+Toured throughout Europe and the United Kingdom with the productions Rutles, The Orange Man, Brown eye Green eye, Wild Card, and Mind the gap.
+For the GROUPO productions, she created sound scores that played on reel-to-reel tapes alongside the performances.
+The performances were designed to work alongside the soundtracks with a hidden cue system.

-Alongside the tours with GROUPO, I participated in improvisation collaborations with dance artists Julyen Hamilton, Steve Paxton, Kirstie Simpson (among others) and music artists Tristan Honsinger, Derek Bailey, Han Bennik (among others).
-I began to conduct my research, combining my acting, dance and music backgrounds, towards a Multidisciplinary practice, and question the position improvisation plays in the process of creating compositions.
+Alongside the tours with GROUPO, participated in improvisation collaborations with dance artists Julyen Hamilton, Steve Paxton, Kirstie Simpson (among others), music artists Tristan Honsinger, Derek Bailey, Han Bennik (among others).
+Began to conduct research, combining acting, dance and music backgrounds, towards a Multidisciplinary practice, and question the position improvisation plays in the process of creating compositions and in how the performances are played.
 GROUPO / Reunion 2024 Florence Italy GROUPO

 Devon, UK

-In 1986 I accepted a senior lecturer position at Dartington College of Arts in Devon, UK.
-I taught for the theatre department (cultural studies), leading the choreography unit.
-I had been touring for 12 years, and could now continue my research using the facilities, archive and international music department that was available within the college grounds.
+In 1986, accepted a senior lecturer position at Dartington College of Arts in Devon, UK.
+Taught for the theatre and cultural studies department, leading the choreography unit.
+After touring for12 years, she continue her research using the facilities, archive and international music department that was available within the college grounds.

 Amsterdam, Netherlands

-In 1992 I accepted a post at the University of Amsterdam, Netherlands, dance department SNDO.
-I taught movement research, improvisation, composition, advised student performances and dissertations.
-With this contract, I was able to return to touring, in Europe, South America, North America, and Asia.
-I made solos, and group collaborations with musicians whom I had worked with since the 70’s, and new colleagues in the field of electronic music, dance and text.
-I placed the multidisciplinary research I conducted at Dartington College of Arts into a practice.
+In 1992, accepted a post at the University of Amsterdam, Netherlands, dance department SNDO.
+Taught movement research, improvisation, composition, advised student performances and dissertations.
+With this contract, she was able to return to touring, in Europe, South America, North America, and Asia.
+Made solos, and group collaborations with musicians whom she had worked with since the 70’s, and new colleagues in the field of electronic music, dance and text.
+Placed her multidisciplinary research she conducted at Dartington College of Arts into a practice.

-MAGPIE was formed in Amsterdam in 1995, combining performance artists, dancers, musicians and text artists.
-We did monthly performances in Amsterdam, and then extended the work, touring in international festivals, exposing the work to a broad range of cultures and contexts.
+in 1995, formed MAGPIE combining performance artists, dancers, musicians and text artists.
+Did monthly local performances with the company, and extended the work touring international festivals.
+She exposed the work to a broad range of cultures and contexts.
 The collective held tight rehearsal processes that were performed loose (improvised).
 MAGPIE

-After MAGPIE folded, and I retired from my University of Amsterdam contract, I began to create independent, multidisciplinary solos and duets, combining movement, text, soundtracks, live acoustic music, object, film and light.
-I have toured in Asia, the USA, South America, North America, England, Scandinavia, and Europe. and New Zealand with my workshop and performance projects.
+In 2009, MAGPIE folded, and she retired from her University of Amsterdam contract.
+Began to create independent, multidisciplinary solos and duets, combining movement, text, soundtracks, live acoustic music, object, film and light.
+Toured in Asia, the USA, South America, North America, England, Scandinavia, Europe. and New Zealand with workshops and performance projects.
 (Independent multidisciplinary compositions).

-I collaborated with (USA) dance artists, and internet communication expert Justin Morrison.
-He/she introduced me to internet communications and the oncoming digital age.
-This collaboration with Justin intensified my work with electronic music scores, soundtrack editing, film editing, and live-stream performances.
-As well, Justin introduced me to the advantages of social media as an accessible tool for promotion and communications generally.
+Collaborated with (USA) dance artists, and internet communication expert Justin Morrison.
+He/she introduced her to internet communications and the oncoming digital age.
+This collaboration with intensified her work with electronic music scores, soundtrack editing, film editing, and live-stream performances.

-Through out my career, I have been invited to join diverse artists projects in and/or improvisation set ups.
-Indulging in collaborations for over 40 years, I have become more picky.
-I select these situations according to the artists involved and the context the format offers.
+Through out her career she has been invited to join diverse artists projects in and/or improvisation set ups.
+Indulging in collaborations for over 40 years, she have become more picky.
+She selects these situations according to the artists involved and the context the format offers.

 Ongoing programs Amsterdam

-The Improvisation Summer Course Amsterdam 2009 – 2024. is an invitation for artists to gather in Amsterdam and participate in a Course Program towards real-time, multidisciplinary compositions.
+The Improvisation Summer Course Amsterdam 2009 – 2025 is run by a Amsterdam collective of multidisciplinary artists.
+It is an invitation for artists to gather and participate in a Course Program towards real-time, multidisciplinary compositions.
 The work that evolves out of the Course Program is placed in front of a live public every Friday and Saturday evening.
-We accept participants from all backgrounds, ages, nationalities, orientations, and experiences who have a curiosity for multidisciplinary collaboration in the context of real-time performance.
+They accept participants from all backgrounds, ages, nationalities, orientations, and experiences who have a curiosity for multidisciplinary collaboration in the context of real-time performance.
 Summer Course Amsterdam

-I initiated in 1999, the Xmas Multidisciplinary Workshop.
-I hope that artists choose to spend their holiday period with a moment of work as the New Year changes over each year.
+In 1999, she initiated the Xmas Multidisciplinary Workshop.
+For artists who wish choose to spend their holiday period with a moment of work as the New Year changes over each year.
 Xmas Workshop

-During the pandemic, from 2020 to 2022, I taught Body Body Body classes and Multidisciplinary workshops in my Attic studio located in my home.
-I also initiated a series of performances that gathered artists to view and create experimental art projects in a domestic setting.
-I continue to do classes, tutorials and workshops in my Attic Studio.
+During the pandemic, from 2020 to 2022, she taught Body Body Body classes and Multidisciplinary workshops in her Attic studio.
+She initiated a series of performances that gathered artists to view and create experimental art projects in a domestic setting.
+The classes, workshops and casual performances continue to take place in the Attic Studio.
 Body Body Body Classes / Multidisciplinary Workshops

 Articles and Interviews